-The consumer electronics and automotive industries are an important driving force for the increasing use of copper in industrial processing and product manufacturing.
+The consumer electronics and automotive industries play a crucial role in boosting the utilization of copper in industrial processing and product manufacturing.

-Although soft soldering is still the main technology for low-power applications of consumer electronics, it must be applied in the case of high transmission current or high load and dynamic load stress of joints.
+Despite soft soldering still being the primary technology for low-power consumer electronics applications, it must be employed in situations where high transmission current or high load and dynamic stress on joints are present.

-This trend is particularly driven by the electric vehicle industry, which and its suppliers are looking for robust and efficient processes for mass production operations such as power storage and line transmission applications.
+This trend is particularly influenced by the electric vehicle industry and its suppliers, who seek robust and efficient processes for mass production operations such as power storage and line transmission.

 Near-infrared laser, challenge of welding copper

-The challenge of laser welding copper is related to two main physical properties of the material: low absorptivity for most high-power industrial lasers and high thermal conductivity in the process.
+The difficulties in laser welding copper stem from two of its physical properties: low absorption of most high-power industrial lasers and high thermal conductivity during the process.

-The absorptivity of copper increases with the decrease of wavelength, which means that visible band lasers (e.g. green laser with the wavelength of 532 nm) will have significant advantages for copper welding, but these lasers are not available or have not been industrially verified for the power range required for most welding applications.
+Copper’s absorption increases as the wavelength decreases, making visible band lasers, such as green lasers with a wavelength of 532 nm, well-suited for copper welding.
+However, these lasers are either not available or have not been thoroughly tested for the power range necessary for most welding applications.

 Fig. 1: Defect-free copper welding through high-speed beam swing process

-The absorption rate of solid copper is less than 4%, while the absorption rate of copper steam (keyhole deep penetration welding) is higher than 60% (see the table below).
+The absorption rate of solid copper is less than 4%, but the absorption rate of copper vapor (generated during keyhole deep penetration welding) is over 60% (refer to the table below).

-This absorption problem can be overcome by a very high power density, which greatly speeds up the melting and evaporation of copper and therefore increases its absorption.
+This absorption issue can be resolved by utilizing a very high power density, which accelerates the melting and evaporation of copper and therefore boosts its absorption.

 Table: absorptivity of copper to near-infrared laser radiation under different states.